J-oseph/RISC-Processor-on-FPGA/README.md

 Created by Joseph A.
 GitHub: J-oseph
 https://github.com/J-oseph/RISC-Processor-on-FPGA
 Verilog implimentation of a 5-stage RISC processor.
-Will most likely not ever be fully capable.
+Goal is a single core, RV32I processor.
-Made using Quartus and simulated with ModelSim.
+Simulated using IVerilog and viewed with GTKWAVE on Linux.

+Use this command to compile and view the results:
+  iverilog -o CORE.vvp tb_CORE.v && vvp CORE.vvp && gtkwave CORE.vcd

+.
+.
+.
+.
+.
+.
+.
+.
+.
+### DUE TO THE CODE CURRENTLY BEING COMPLETELY REWRITTEN, THE BELOW INFORMATION IS OUT OF DATE ###
 ### SUPPORTED RISC-V INSTRUCTIONS ###
 R: add, sub, sll, slt, xor, srl, or, and
 I: addi, slli, slti, xori, srli, ori, andi